NoveIX/Anoxia/README.md

 ## 📚 Quest System

-Moon Base 2 features a comprehensive quest system that guides you through the modpack's progression:
+Project Anoxia Lunar Ruins features a comprehensive quest system that guides you through the modpack's progression:

 - **Tutorial Quests**: Learn the basics of lunar survival and initial technology setup
 - **Progression Chapters**: Structured chapters that follow the technological advancement path